 Since then, I tested HEPAs from all the manufacturers I could find to see if I could make an even more effective DIY air filter, and found one that captures more particles and has better air flow.
 Because I buy it in bulk and ship it through the shop for my social enterprise I set up, it costs less (75 RMB) than that first HEPA I bought.
-I’ve tested it with my particle counter, so I know it works.
+I’ve tested this HEPA filter with my particle counter, so I know it works.

 #3 Pull the grating off the front of the fan

 This is where the DIY fun starts!
 It helps if you have pliers for this.
 Then turn the power setting to 3 and pull the knob off – we’ll be using this DIY air purifier on the highest setting.

 The knob gets in the way of the HEPA.
-Without the knob, I turn the fan on and off by plugging and unplugging it.
+Without the knob, I turn my DIY air purifier on and off by plugging and unplugging it.

 #4 Strap on the HEPA

 The metal bar in the middle will stick through the filter a little bit.
 You could saw the metal bar off, but my tests show it doesn’t seem to make a difference.
-Or better yet, make yourself a fancier DIY air purifier by finding a fan without a metal bar in the front, like the type I ship through my social enterprise.
+Or better yet, make yourself a fancier DIY air purifier by finding a fan without a metal bar in the front, like the DIY air purifier I ship through Smart Air.

-Total cost for this DIY air purifier: 166 RMB (US$27).
+Total cost for this DIY air filter: 166 RMB (US$27).
 Compare that to 8,000 RMB ($1,300) for the fancy purifiers here in Beijing.
-I now ship a simple fan and a filter that’s more effective than my original design for 228RMB (US$37) .
+I now ship a simple fan and a filter that’s more effective than my original design for 228RMB (US$37).

-Your next question is probably, does it work?
+Your next question is probably, does this DIY air filter work?
 See a live test here, how well it works if we use a stronger fan like on the DIY Cannon, or comparison tests with the big brands.

 And you might be wondering, “shouldn’t the HEPA go on the back of the fan?”
 I always thought the answer would be “it works just as well both ways,” but I tested it on my DIY air purifier, and the results surprised me.
 Click here to read more on that!